OpenResearchCommunicationSystem/Proof_Of_Concept-BlockChain-DevList-Tools/README.md

 ### The Re-Entry Problem

 An analyst develops a set of filter parameters that work well for a particular type of investigation.
-Income direction, depth of two hops, minimum 5% of total flow.
+Income direction, depth of two hops (not currently operational) , minimum 5% of total flow.
 They use these parameters three times a week.
 Every time, they re-enter them from scratch.

 If they are disciplined, they wrote the parameters down somewhere.
 If they are not, they reconstruct them from memory.
 Either way, the tool does not remember.